Matrix Decomposition and Applications: Eigenvalue Decomposition

-Eigenvalue decomposition is also known as to diagonalize the matrix $\bA$.
-When no eigenvalues of $\bA$ are repeated, the eigenvectors are sure to be linearly independent.
-Then $\bA$ can be diagonalized.
-Note here without $n$ linearly independent eigenvectors, we cannot diagonalize.
-In Section~\ref{section:otherform-spectral} (p.~\pageref{section:otherform-spectral}), we will further discuss conditions under which the matrix has linearly independent eigenvectors.
+This decomposition is known as the \textit{eigenvalue decomposition (EVD)}, or sometimes as \textit{diagonalizing} the matrix $\bA$.
+If all the eigenvalues of $\bA$ are distinct, then its eigenvectors are guaranteed to be linearly independent, and hence $\bA$ can be diagonalized.
+Note that without $n$ linearly independent eigenvectors, diagonalization is not possible.
+In Section~\ref{section:otherform-spectral}, we will explore further conditions under which a matrix has linearly independent eigenvectors.